apache/incubator-streampark-website/docs/connector/1-kafka.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-[Flink officially](https://ci.apache.org/projects/flink/flink-docs-release-1.12/zh/dev/connectors/kafka.html) provides a connector to [Apache Kafka](https://kafka.apache.org) connector for reading from or writing to a Kafka topic, providing **exactly once** processing semantics
+[Apache Flink officially](https://ci.apache.org/projects/flink/flink-docs-release-1.12/zh/dev/connectors/kafka.html) provides a connector to [Apache Kafka](https://kafka.apache.org) connector for reading from or writing to a Kafka topic, providing **exactly once** processing semantics.

-`KafkaSource` and `KafkaSink` in `StreamPark` are further encapsulated based on `kafka connector` from the official website, simplifying the development steps, making it easier to read and write data
+`KafkaSource` and `KafkaSink` in `StreamPark` are further encapsulated based on `kafka connector` from the official website, simplifying the development steps, making it easier to read and write data.

 ## Dependencies